How To Make Your Spring Cleaning Actually Exciting

 It may or may not feel like it where you live, but the warmer months are rapidly approaching.
-20th March is the vernal equinox, or the first day of spring.
+Next Tuesday, March 20, is the vernal equinox, or the first day of spring.
 This isn't just a reminder to haul your lighter jackets out of storage — it's also a call to observe the massive shift nature is about to undergo.

 Nature-based faiths have long celebrated the equinox as a time of rebirth and fertility.
 It's also known as Ostara, named for the early Germanic goddess of spring, Eostre, who was said to awake at the end of winter and prompt nature to restart its life cycle.